Kerry Islamic Cultural Centre · Est. 2001

 Alhamdulillah, with immense gratitude to Allah (سبحانہ وتعالی), the journey of our beloved Muslim community in Tralee is a powerful story of steadfast faith, patience, and unwavering reliance on the Most Merciful.
 In the late 1980s and 1990s, when our community was just beginning, we found a blessed refuge to perform our prayers within the walls of Kerry General Hospital—made possible by caring Muslim doctors and the kindness of the hospital administration, a true mercy from Allah.

 As Allah’s blessings multiplied and our community grew with brothers and sisters from many walks of life, the deep yearning for a sacred, dedicated space—to worship, to unite, and to nurture our faith—became undeniable.
 With hearts full of tawakkul (trust in Allah) and the spirit of brotherhood, we joined hands, especially those in the medical profession, to embark on the blessed mission of establishing the Kerry Islamic Cultural Centre (KICC).
-This was done with full respect to the laws of this land, aiming to leave a lasting legacy of iman for generations to come.

 Today, by Allah’s boundless mercy, our Masjid stands as a radiant beacon of spiritual light—a vibrant centre filled with the remembrance of Allah, knowledge, and community warmth—welcoming all who seek to grow closer to their Creator and to one another.